Honda Civic Type R: Thailand

 In Thailand, the Civic Type R was launched in 2018 with only 4 units available.

 Awards

 The FK8 Civic Type R has won many accolades and awards.
-It was crowned Top Gear Magazines Hot Hatch of the Year 2017, it was also voted International Editors' Choice and overall Car of the Year 2017.
+It was crowned Top Gear Magazine's Hot Hatch of the Year 2017 and voted International Editors' Choice and overall Car of the Year 2017.
 What Car? also awarded the Type R its Hot Hatch of the Year award.
 In Australia, the car was awarded Performance Car of the Year 2018.
 The car was chosen as one of the Top 10 Tech Cars by the IEEE in 2018.